 It is the present intention of the Directors not to declare or pay dividends out of the Fund on Class A or C Shares, and income earned by those share classes will be reinvested and reflected in the value of the shares.
-Class B is a distributing share class from which income can be distributed to investors at the discretion of the Directors .
-There were no distributions made in the financial year ended 30 September 2021.
-(2020: Nil)
+Class B is a distributing share class from which income can be distributed to investors at the discretion of the Directors.
+Dividends declared during the year are set out in Note 14.